opengrail/opengrail.github.io/_posts/2016-02-11-event-streams-core-async-time-series.md

 # Summary

-In this example we saw how to implement a stock level tracker.
-To achieve this functionality we read multiple channels in one `go-loop` and distinguished data from those channels.
-Further we maintained aggregations and state around the `go-loop` to increase power and simplicity.
+In this example we saw how to read multiple channels in one `go-loop` and distinguish data from those channels.
+Further we saw that we can maintain aggregations and state around the `go-loop` to increase both power and simplicity.

 # Next next next

-In the [final example][core-async-time] of this short series I will show how to track stream data within series of time.
+In the final example of this short series I will show how to track data within series of time.

 # And finally - Thanks!